Scholarship

 It has proven to be frustrating to follow up with our recipients.
 We have been able to document their enrollment in the school of their choice, as we send the money directly to the schools only after receiving certification of their enrollment from the registrar of their chosen school.
 We know that at least one of our students was very successful in his first two years of academic work at Austin Community College and subsequently enrolled in Texas State University to complete a Bachelor of Business Administration.

-It is interesting to note that several of our students have been enrolled in Early College Programs in their high schools and have graduated from high school with a diploma and considerable college credit in their chosen field.
-At least two of our recipients graduated from high school having earned their diplomas and an Associate Degree from ACC.
+It is interesting to note that several of our students have been enrolled in Early College Programs at TECHS and have graduated from high school with a diploma and considerable college credit in their chosen field.
+At least two of our recipients graduated from high school having earned their high school diplomas and an associate degree from ACC.
 They entered their chosen universities as students in their junior years.
 Their hard work has resulted in not only acceleration of their education, but also significant savings on college expenses.